WisconsinRobotics/WRoverPlayground/README.md

 ## WRunt specifications
 #### Drive system
 WRunt will have two drive wheels.
-There will be a ROS topic associated with the drive system.
-You will publish the desired motor powers to this topic to make the robot move.
+The drive system used is called a tank drive.
+This means that each side of the robot is controlled independently.
+When both sides are commanded to go forward, the robot will move forward.
+When one side is commanded forward and the other backward, the robot spins.
+You can get creative with this and put one side at a slightly lower power to move the robot on a curve.

 #### Target finding sensor
-The target finding sensor will tell you where the target is through a ROS topic.
-You will need to subscribe to this topic to figure out where to drive WRunt.
+The target finding sensor is a laser rangefinding sensor.
+It will give you the heading of the target relative to the robot.
+You'll need to use this information to figure out where to drive WRunt.

 #### Status light
 The status light lights up when WRunt has reached the target.
-This is a ROS service.
+This allows observers to know when WRunt knows it has reached its target.
+During a competition setting, this lets the judges know that the robot actually completed the task and did not just accidentally get to the right spot.

 #### Continue to next beacon signal
+Once WRunt has reached the first beacon, you will need to give it a manual signal that it can move on to the next beacon.
+In real life, this signal would be transmitted over a network connection.
+For our pursposes, it will be a button on a Graphical User Interface (GUI).